Kirchhoff's theorem: Proof outline

-where S ranges across subsets of [m] of size n − 1, and F_{S} denotes the (n − 1)-by-(n − 1) matrix whose columns are those of F with index in S. Then every S specifies n − 1 edges of the original graph, and it can be shown that those edges induce a spanning tree if and only if the determinant of F_{S} is +1 or −1, and that they do not induce a spanning tree if and only if the determinant is 0.
+where S ranges across subsets of [m] of size n − 1, and F_{S} denotes the (n − 1)-by-(n − 1) matrix whose columns are those of F with index in S. Then every S specifies n − 1 edges of the original graph, and it can be shown that if those edges induce a spanning tree then the determinant of F_{S} is +1 or −1, and if they do not induce a spanning tree then the determinant is 0.
 This completes the proof.

 Particular cases and generalizations

 Cayley's formula

 Cayley's formula follows from Kirchhoff's theorem as a special case, since every vector with 1 in one place, −1 in another place, and 0 elsewhere is an eigenvector of the Laplacian matrix of the complete graph, with the corresponding eigenvalue being n.
 These vectors together span a space of dimension n − 1, so there are no other non-zero eigenvalues.